 It is made clear that the principle of freedom of contract remains intact as an essential element in B2B relationships, meaning that not all contractual terms happen to be more favourable to one party than to the other but only those that are excessive and abusive clauses shall be struck down.
-Pursuant to Article 13(5), the onus of proof is on the imposing party to show that the allegedly unfair term has not been unilaterally imposed.
-As a general principle of contract law, Article 13(6) provides that where an unfair contractual term is severable from the remaining terms of the contract, those remaining terms will be upheld.
+Pursuant to Article 13(6), the onus of proof is on the imposing party to show that the allegedly unfair term has not been unilaterally imposed.
+As a general principle of contract law, Article 13(7) provides severability, i.e. where an unfair contractual term can be considered as having standing on its own, the remaining terms of the contract will be upheld.